 Simply put, Apple Pay Ventra is the digital rebirth of the problematic open loop based Mastercard Ventra prepaid debit card that is closed and only works on the Ventra system.
 The Sydney Opal card is about to enter digital wallet tests with Mastercard running the show with a similar set of Ventra pieces: Mastercard EMV issue for mobile, MIFARE plastic cards, Cubic management, etc. Expect similar results.

 EMV transit cards: next installment of the Contactless Payment Turf Wars If nothing else Apple Pay Ventra reveals how flimsy the ‘open loop is open’ argument really is: the Apple Pay Ventra prepaid debit card as transit card can only be used on the Ventra system.
 How open is that?
-All they did was swap MIFARE for EMV, neither of which are open.
+All they did was swap MIFARE for EMV, neither of which are open standards.
 And tap speeds are slower than ever with EMV, aka the supermarket checkout protocol.

 It’s fake debate.
 The real debate is online centralized fare processing where everybody is forced to have a mobile account whether they need it or want it or not, versus offline local fare processing where mobile accounts are optional.
 Guess which model delivers faster tap speeds while doing a better job of protecting your online privacy.